 People, in general, are resistant to change.
 More than ever, people are being labeled with Neophobia or “fear of anything new, and it can be an especially persistent and abnormal fear.
 In its milder form, it can manifest as the unwillingness to try new things or break from routine.”

-As the leader of your practice, it is your job to keep your staff focused on the reasons why you do what you do, and the products and results you’re getting because of this.
+As the leader of your private practice, it is your job to keep your staff focused on the reasons why you do what you do, and the products and results you’re getting because of this.
 If you start on day one to onboard every employee emphasizing that your company culture is to continually strive to be the best not only at what you do but who you are, then you are setting the stage for an environment of dynamic change.

 Start by communicating that the individual members of a group are only as successful as the group itself.
 No sports team has ever won a championship because of just one superstar teammate.
 The team evolves and develops over time, never settling on where they were yesterday to be good enough.

 Empowering your staff allows you to innovate and expand while improving efficiency and productivity throughout your practice.
 This results in winning for everyone.
 It’s only when the staff member has the “what’s in it for me” attitude that they buck the system and become resistant to change.
 It’s easier for staff members to keep doing what they have always done, rather than learn something new.

 If this sounds like something you’re experiencing, you have either hired the wrong person or you have not done an excellent job of communicating expectations to them.
 As an employee, it is their role to embrace business development in the areas of innovation and training.
 All change should be directed at improving their skills for greater proficiency and improving the ability to achieve the products of the business.

 How do you deal with employees that weren’t correctly communicated to from the start?
 Well, it’s never too late.
 Here’s how: